-Longer food chains are expected to be dynamically fragile.
+Longer food chains are also expected to be dynamically fragile.
 Pimm and Lawton (1977) explored the role of dynamic constraints in limiting the length of food chains.
 Using analyses of community matrices of four species food webs, they found that as the number of trophic levels increased, so too did the time it took to return to equilibrium following a small perturbation.
 A decrease in stability with increasing chain length is also supported by evidence from protist microcosm studies (Holyoak and Sachdev, 1998; Morin and Lawler, 1996).

 Sterner et al. (1997), however, found that the theoretical result of Pimm and Lawton (1977) was primarily a methodological artifact resulting from differences in the number of negative (density-dependence) terms along the diagonal of the community matrix.
 Following the results of Sterner et al. (1997) studies exploring limits to food chain length have generally not explored the role of dynamic constraints.
-Most argue that dynamic constraints are less important to regulating the number of trophic levels compared to other mechanisms such as ecosystem size (Post, 2002).(Holt, 2002) Dynamic constraints, in the form of systemic selection against dynamically unstable structures as suggested by Ulanowicz et al. (2013), can provide a foundation for determining why the number of trophic levels is typically low.
+Most argue that dynamic constraints are less important to regulating the number of trophic levels compared to other mechanisms such as ecosystem size (Post, 2002).
+Dynamic constraints due to colonization and extinction in a spatial context, however, have also been suggested as an alternative (Holt, 2002) that seems to fit in with ecosystem size based hypotheses.

+Nonetheless through systemic selection against dynamically unstable structures as suggested by Ulanowicz et al. (2013), dynamic constraints can provide a foundation for determining why the number of trophic levels is typically low.
 Systemic selection occurs when unstable food web structures (here referring to patterns of interactions) lead to the loss of some or all of the species in a web, thus altering web topology by eliminating nodes (species) and links (interactions).
-Food webs that are stable are more likely to persist over time.
+Food webs that are unstable are less likely to persist over time and more likely to undergo a change in species composition (e.g., through extinction) or interactions (such as by prey-switching).
 If systemic selection against unstable food web configurations leads to shorter food chains, then food webs made of longer chains (meaning more trophic levels) should be less stable.

-Food chain and web stability is typically determined by calculating the eigenvalues of the Jacobian matrix, whose elements aij represent the impact of the population of species j on the ith species’ population (May, 1972; Pimm and Lawton, 1977; Sterner et al., 1997).
+The stability of food chains and food webs is typically determined by calculating the eigenvalues of the Jacobian matrix, whose elements aij represent the impact of the population of species j on the ith species’ population (May, 1972; Pimm and Lawton, 1977; Sterner et al., 1997).
 In order to determine eigenvalues the matrix must first be evaluated based on data that most often are not available (e.g., interaction strengths, population sizes), a significant drawback.

 Stability may also be determined based on the particular pattern of signs of the elements of the Jacobian matrix regardless of their magnitude.
+This can be useful for studies of food webs, because while the interaction strengths and population sizes of the constituent species are rarely known, it is relatively simple to convert an adjacency matrix (a species by species matrix where a one denotes an interaction and a zero is no interaction) to a sign matrix.
+Food webs, that consist of predator-prey interactions would assign each pair (aij/aji) a plus/minus.
 Purely linear food chains (where A only eats B, B only eats C, etc.), for example, are stable based solely on the signs of the elements of the matrix rather than their magnitude.
-Such systems are termed qualitatively stable or sign-stable (May, 1973).
+Such chains or webs are termed qualitatively stable or sign-stable (May, 1973).
 Thus, regardless of the number of levels it contains a purely linear food chain will be stable.
 Hypothetically one could have a stable ecosystem with one hundred trophic levels, with species that consumed each other sequentially down the food chain.